nazmulidris/coordinator/README.md

 two methods:

 1. `layoutDependsOn(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`.
-This first checks to see if any of the children contained in the `CoordinatorLayout` will affect this behavior.
+This method is called multiple times to check if any of the children contained in the `CoordinatorLayout` will affect this behavior.
 In this case, we declare that the behavior of the `child` (`FrameLayout`) is affected by the any changes to the `AppBarLayout` (`dependency`).

 2. `onDependentViewChanged(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`.
 If the first The second method then provides a way for the custom behavior to take